DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 ### The SKU stack

-The rail sells three properties that stack. **Deterministic** is the floor and is always on — bit-exact, reproducible execution is what makes the other two layers possible, and is a product in itself (reproducible, audit-grade inference).
+The rail sells three properties that stack.

+**+ Deterministic** is the floor and is always on — bit-exact, reproducible execution is what makes the other two layers possible, and is a product in itself (reproducible, audit-grade inference).

 **+ Proven** adds transferable proof and settlement: verified inference for plaintext workloads where correctness is the commodity — agent-output verification, benchmark integrity, regulated serving — running on the measured proof lane from day one.